 Most humans can only stand up to around 75 decibels of noise.
 If noise reaches 85 decibels or higher, then you could potentially suffer irreversible hearing loss.

-As a general point of reference, here are a couple of examples:
+As a general point of reference, here are a couple of examples of benefits of earplugs:

-- Blenders, industrial workplace and a vacuum cleaner can reach up to 85 decibels
+- Blenders, industrial workplaces, and a vacuum cleaner can reach up to 85 decibels.

-- A handheld drill, tractor or a car horn can go past 100 decibels
+- A handheld drill, tractor, or car horn can go past 100 decibels.